-Guidelines for Clinical Faculty Track Appointments
+Guidelines for Clinical Faculty Track Appointments:

 - 1. Procedures for recruitment: A national search will not be required when recruiting for a clinical faculty position and will be determined at the discretion of the department chair and Provost. - 2.
-Initial appointment: Initial academic rank is based on evidence that the faculty member has met the qualifications for the rank to which he/she is being appointed.
-An applicant's qualifications for a clinical track appointment shall be assessed by department chair, departmental faculty counsel, and OSU-CHS RPT Committee evaluation, which includes but is not limited to review of application, curriculum vitae, licensure, certifications, and other supporting documentation. - 3.
-Length of appointment: The length of appointment for clinical faculty members will be determined by the department chair and Provost, following appropriate departmental faculty counsel and based on availability of funds.
-The length of appointment shall be stated in the letter of appointment.
-Appointments automatically expire at the time specified in the original appointment letter or previous reappointment action. - 4.
-Reappointment process: Appointments are renewable, although the University does not accrue any obligation to renew any clinical faculty appointments.
+Initial appointment: Initial academic rank is based on evidence that the faculty member has met the qualifications for the rank to which they are being appointed.
+An applicant's qualifications for a clinical track appointment shall be assessed by department chair, departmental faculty counsel, and OSU-CHS RPT Committee evaluation, which includes but is not limited to review of application, curriculum vitae, licensure, certifications, and other supporting documentation.

+3. Length of appointment: The length of appointment for clinical faculty members will be determined by the department chair and Provost, following appropriate departmental faculty counsel and based on availability of funds.
+The length of appointment shall be stated in the memorandum of understanding.
+Appointments automatically expire at the time specified in the original appointment letter or stated in the previous reappointment action.

+Guidelines for Clinical Track Faculty Reappointment:

+Appointments are renewable, although the University does not accrue any obligation to renew any clinical faculty appointments.
 Reappointment of a clinical track faculty member to the same faculty rank will be based on the individual's continued fulfillment of the qualifications for that particular rank.
+The continued fulfillment of these qualifications should be documented in the annual reviews of the clinical faculty member.

+For reappointment decisions, the unit administrator shall conduct a brief review of the faculty member's performance throughout the current contract period.
+If the review is satisfactory, the unit administrator may make a record for reappointment without seeking appropriate faculty counsel.
+If the unit administrator finds that the performance was not satisfactory, and is considering non-reappointment, the unit administrator must obtain appropriate faculty counsel from the UPC.

+Guidelines for Clinical Track Non-Reappointment:

-The continued fulfillment of these qualifications should be documented in the annual reviews of the clinical faculty member. - 5.
-Non-Reappointment process: If a decision not to recommend reappointment of a clinical faculty member is based on performance rather than on lack of institutional support for the position, the schedule of notification outlined below should be observed: - For clinical faculty on one-year of service or less, notice shall be given at least three months before the expiration of the appointment. - For clinical faculty with more than one year of service, notice shall be given at least 12 months before the expiration of an appointment.
+If a decision not to recommend reappointment of a clinical faculty member is based on performance rather than on lack of institutional support for the position, the schedule of notification outlined below should be observed:

+- For clinical faculty on one-year of service or less, notice shall be given not later than March 1 of the first academic year of service, if the appointment expires at the end of the academic year, or, if an initial one-year appointment expires during an academic year, at least three months in advance of its expiration. - For clinical faculty with more than one year of service, notice shall be given at least 12 months before the expiration of an appointment.
+For example, if an appointment period is from July 1 - June 30, and notice of non-reappointment is given on January 1, then the end of the appointment would be December 31, which is twelve months after the notification of non-reappointment.

-Recommendations to reappoint or not reappoint shall originate with the department chair after obtaining departmental faculty counsel.
-Normally, recommendations shall be in response to a routine notice from the office of the
+Recommendations to not reappoint shall originate with the department chair after obtaining appropriate faculty counsel from the Unit Personnel Committee.
+Normally, recommendations shall be in response to a routine notice from the office of the Provost.